From the Nash--Kuiper Theorem of Isometric Embeddings to the Euler Equations for Steady Fluid Motions: Analogues, Examples, and Extensions: Irrotational Chaplygin gas on surfaces

 {\bf Acknowledgement}.
-This work has been done during Siran Li's stay as a CRM--ISM postdoctoral fellow at the Centre de Recherches Math\'{e}matiques, Universit\'{e} de Montr\'{e}al and the Institut des Sciences Math\'{e}matiques.
-Siran Li would like to thank these institutions for their hospitality.
-Marshall Slemrod is indebted to Vincent Borrelli and Amit Acharya for many helpful discussions.
-Marshall Slemrod was supported in part by Simons Collaborative Research Grant 232531.
+This work has been done during SL's stay as a CRM--ISM postdoctoral fellow at the Centre de Recherches Math\'{e}matiques, Universit\'{e} de Montr\'{e}al, McGill University, and Concordia University.
+SL would like to thank these institutions for their hospitality.
+SL also thanks the Shanghai Frontier Research Institute for Modern Analysis for its support during the finalisation of the paper.

+MS is indebted to Vincent Borrelli and Amit Acharya for many helpful discussions.
+MS was supported in part by Simons Collaborative Research Grant 232531.